 Credit insurance, also called “trade credit insurance,” is intended to protect providers of goods and services from nonpayment.
 For example, if you sell $1 million of items to a customer on net 30 terms and they fail to pay, your insurance policy will compensate you once the debt enters default.

 Usually, unlike a bank guarantee, credit insurance policies do not compensate you for the full value of the owed money, but for a set percentage – usually 75-95% – of the invoice amount.

 In most cases, credit insurance is the simplest and most affordable way to protect your accounts receivable against debt.
 Whether you’re working with customers who have high credit risks, extending credit to companies in foreign countries, or simply want to protect your cash flow from bad debt, credit insurance can be very useful.

 Know The Difference Between Bank Guarantees And Trade Credit Insurance!

 Depending on the type of trade you engage in and the goods and services you provide, either trade credit insurance or a bank guarantee may be right for you.

 Need help deciding?
-Want more information about credit insurance?
-Contact Niche Trade Credit today.
-As a leading Australian insurance broker for more than 30 years, we can provide you with all of the information you need to make the right decision.
+Want to find the best credit insurance solution?
+Contact Niche TC today.
+As a leading Australian broker for more than 30 years, we can provide you with all of the information you need to make the right decision.

 Get in touch today on 02 9416 0670.